List of Sutton United F.C. seasons

 After four seasons United experienced the third relegation of their history, rejoining the Isthmian Premier League.
 Their first season back saw them qualify for their first play-offs losing 3–0 in the semi-final to Staines Town.
 United reached the play-offs in the following season losing in the semi-finals again, this time 4–2 to Kingstonian.
 United's ended their third season as champions of the Isthmian Premier League and were promoted to the Conference South.
 Their five-season spell in the Conference South included two more failed play-off attempts.
 For the 2015–16 season the division was renamed National League South (with Conference Premier and Conference North also renamed) and United finished as champions with promotion to the National League.
 The 2016–17 season saw Sutton reach the fifth round of the FA Cup which is their furthest run in the competition and they became the ninth non-league team to reach this stage; they were drawn at home to Premier League side Arsenal and were defeated 2–0.
-The club finished the 2020–21 National League season as champions and were promoted into the English Football League for the first time in their history and they currently play in EFL League Two.
-As members of the English Football League Sutton have been eligible to enter the EFL Cup, their furthest run so far in the competition saw them reach the third round in the 2023–24 season.
+The club finished the 2020–21 National League season as champions and were promoted into the English Football League for the first time in their history and played in EFL League Two for three seasons before being relegated back into the National League.
+As members of the English Football League Sutton were eligible to enter the EFL Cup, their furthest run so far in the competition saw them reach the third round in the 2023–24 season.